varshan-4068/wsl-setup/README.md

 That's it now u can install the pacman packages that you needed to be in your wsl..

-I hoped i explained it in detail with proper explanation...
+I hope i explained it in detail with proper explanation But if u want a perfect non detailed Setup Check down the Summary Section Below...
 _____________________________________________________________________________________________________________________________________________________________
 *Summary*